The courts have financial incentive to avoid dealing with trivial Los Angeles petty theft cases.

 The big takeaway here – if you or someone you care about faces a Southern California petty theft charge – is that the court system is pretty bureaucratic.
 That can be both good and bad news for your case.
 You need to understand the system and play within its rules and constraints.

 If you’ve never been charged before, you probably don’t know what those rules are.
-Thus, you could easily make mistakes that could drag your situation out or lead to needless additional punishments and stress, particularly if your L.A. petty theft charge is connected with other crimes, like grand theft, robbery, hit and run, etc. The Los Angeles theft defense team at the Kraut Law Group is ready and able to help you prepare your defense and make smart, sensible choices going forward.
+Thus, you could easily make mistakes that could drag your situation out or lead to needless additional punishments and stress, particularly if your L.A. petty theft charge is connected with other crimes, like grand theft, robbery, hit and run, etc. The Los Angeles theft defense team at the Kraut Criminal & DUI Lawyers is ready and able to help you prepare your defense and make smart, sensible choices going forward.